-We will learn how to integrate Approov in a skeleton generated with Spring Boot, where we added 3 endpoints:
+We will learn how to integrate Approov in a skeleton generated with Spring Boot, where we added some endpoints:

 To integrate Approov into your own project you may want to use the package com.criticalblue.approov.jwt.authentication, which contains all the code that is project agnostic.
 To use this package you need to configure it from the class extending the WebSecurityConfigurerAdapter.
 In this demo it is named WebSecurityConfig.

 The WebSecurityConfig is where we will set up the security configuration for the Spring framework, and this is done by @override some of the methods for the abstract class it extends from, the WebSecurityConfigurerAdapter.

 When implementing Approov it is required to always check if the signature and expiration time of the Approov token is valid, and optionally to check if the Aproov token binding matches the one in the header.